murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 -m :  the minimum amount of reads to create a locus (default: 3)

-**-M : the number of mismatches allowed between alleles of the same locus (i.e. The one we want to optimise)**
+**-M : the number of mismatches allowed between alleles of the same locus (i.e. the one we want to optimise)**

--n : The number of mismatches between loci between individuals. (should be set equal to `-M`)
+-n : The number of mismatches between loci between individuals (should be set equal to `-M`)

 -r: minimum percentage of individuals in a population sequences to consider that locus for that population